Eris, Greek goddess of discord, throwing the golden apple at the wedding of Peleus and Thetis

 The Goddess Who Grew

 Homer's Iliad contains some of the most extraordinary war poetry ever composed, and the passages describing Eris are among its most powerful.
 In Book 4, Homer describes Eris entering the battlefield among the Greek and Trojan armies.
-She arrives small.
+She arrives small, a minor presence among the fighters.
 Then she begins to feed.

-Homer describes Eris as small at first, a minor presence on the field, but then she plants her head in heaven while her feet still tread the earth.
+Homer describes Eris as planting her head in the heavens while her feet still tread the earth.
 The image is one of the most visceral in ancient literature.
 Eris grows as the battle grows.
 She is nourished by the fighting itself.
 The more blood is spilled, the taller she becomes, until she is physically larger than any human being on the field, striding among the soldiers with her head lost in the storm clouds overhead.

 The Voice That Made War Sweeter Than Home